-Given the environment above, we can now characterize the equilibrium of the economy.
+We can now characterize the equilibrium of the economy.
 We proceed in three steps.
 First we characterize the household problem, i.e. the optimal consumption-saving decision and the spatial choice.
-We then show that the solution to the household problem together with our distributional assumptions on individuals' skills delivers an analytic solution for the economy's aggregate demand system, despite the fact that our economy does not admit a representative consumer.
-Finally, we show that individuals' migration choices only depend on the distribution of equilibrium wages and not on any other future equilibrium prices.
+We then show that the solution to the household problem together with our distributional assumptions on individuals' skills delivers an analytic solution for the economy's aggregate demand system.
+Finally, we show that individuals' migration choices only depend on the distribution of equilibrium wages and not on any other future equilibrium variables.
 This implies that the dynamic competitive equilibrium of our economy has a structure akin to the neoclassical growth model: given the sequence of interest rates $\{r_t\}t$, we can solve the entire path of spatial equilibria from static equilibrium conditions alone.
-The equilibrium sequence of interest rates can then be calculated from households' savings decisions.
+The equilibrium sequence of interest rates can then be calculated from the dynamics of the aggregate capital stock, implied by households' savings decisions.
 The model can thus be solved by iteratively computing the sequence of spatial equilibria and finding a fixed point for the path of interest rates.